 It has been five years since much of the world first heard the name Adnan Syed, delving into his case in the first season of Serial.
 And just like the hugely popular true crime podcast, Syed's is a tale that just keeps fascinating audiences.
 Murder and the possible miscarriage of justice will do that, as will the grim circumstances surrounding the death of Baltimore high school student Hae Min Lee in 1999.
 Enter The Case Against Adnan Syed, the four-part documentary TV series that has been in production since 2015 and promises to answer — and pose — more questions.
 Yes, it delivers.
 As well as boasting a compelling subject, the series also has an impressive pedigree, with filmmaker Amy Berg adding another top effort to her resume after Oscar-nominated 2006 doco Deliver Us from Evil, 2012's West of Memphis and 2014's An Open Secret.

-The Case Against Adnan Syed is available to stream on TVNZ OnDemand.
+The Case Against Adnan Syed is available to purchase on iTunes.

 Joining the long list of films-turned-TV shows is Hanna — and the long list of spy, assassin and conspiracy -focused series as well.
 This small-screen adaptation follows the storyline established in the 2011 movie, just with a change of cast (sorry Saoirse Ronan, Eric Bana and Cate Blanchett fans).
 Here, the titular child (Esmé Creed-Miles) has spent her entire life learning survivalist skills under the tutelage of her mercenary father (Joel Kinnaman).
 Of course, the day comes when she has to put her talents to the test.
 The original flick plunged viewers into a complex, murky world that it'd be easy to spend more time within, and now this series delivers on that notion.